LeslyeCream/Syrope/README.md

   FOREIGN_LANGUAGES:                   #List of languages to detect (to avoid loading them all)
     - ita
     - fr
+  TRANSLATE_HOST                       # Direction and port of the LibreTranslate API
   DATETIME_FORMAT: "%Y-%m-%d %H:%M"    # Date format in your notes
   DEFAULT_LANGUAGE: "en"               # Language into which the articles will be translated
   REQUEST_TIMEOUT: 10                  # Seconds to wait for load websites